yegor256/blog/_drafts/share.md

 that understands our legacy data in MySQL format".
 This is a perfectly sane requirement and the only way to satisfy it is to use MySQL.

-Thus, my recommendation is never take client's demands directly to execution, but use them first to amend the requirements documentation.
+Thus, my recommendation is to never take client's demands directly to execution, but use them first to amend the requirements documentation.
 Even if you don't have such a documentation, create a simple one page document.
 Agree with the client that you work against this document and when anyone wants to change